roonie007/fresh-tailwindcss/README.md

 });
 ```

-Your `tailwind.config.ts` file should export a valid TailwindCSS configuration object.
+Your `tailwind.config.js` file should export a valid TailwindCSS configuration object.
 For more information, see the [TailwindCSS documentation](https://tailwindcss.com/docs/configuration).

 ```ts
 export default {